C dynamic memory allocation: Usage example

 However, the size of the array is fixed at compile time.
-If one wishes to allocate a similar array dynamically without using a variable-length_array, which is not guaranteed to be supported in all C11 implementations, the following code can be used:
+If one wishes to allocate a similar array dynamically without using a variable-length array, which is not guaranteed to be supported in all C11 implementations, the following code can be used:

-int *array = malloc(10 * sizeof(int));
+int* a = malloc(10 * sizeof(int));

-This computes the number of bytes that ten integers occupy in memory, then requests that many bytes from malloc and assigns the result to a pointer named array (due to C syntax, pointers and arrays can be used interchangeably in some situations).
+This computes the number of bytes that ten integers occupy in memory, then requests that many bytes from malloc and assigns the result to a pointer named a (due to C syntax, pointers and arrays can be used interchangeably in some situations).

 Because malloc might not be able to service the request, it might return a null pointer and it is good programming practice to check for this:

-int *array = malloc(10 * sizeof(int));
+int* a = malloc(10 * sizeof(int));